Nelzouki22/nterview/Home.md

 37. Convert a binary tree(not BST) to a sorted link list - [BinaryTreeToSortedLinkList.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/BinaryTreeToSortedLinkList.java)
 38. Given an inorder traversal of tree where each node is greater than its child nodes, create binary tree - [ContructTreeFromInOrderTraversalRootGreaterThanChild.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/ContructTreeFromInOrderTraversalRootGreaterThanChild.java)
 39. Given two nodes value find lowest common ancestor of these two nodes - [LowestCommonAncestorInBinaryTree.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/LowestCommonAncestorInBinaryTree.java)
+40. Write a function to detect if two trees are isomorphic.
+Two trees are called isomorphic if one of them can be obtained from other by a series of flips - [TreeIsomorphism.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/tree/TreeIsomorphism.java)

 ###String###
 1. Given two strings tells if anagram of first is substring of another - [AnagramOfFirstAsSubstring.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/string/AnagramOfFirstAsSubstring.java)